IAHispano/Applio/README.md

 + Use the UVR5 model to quickly separate vocals and instruments.

 ## Features planned to be added during the fork's development
-+ Integration with paperspace/non-local systems without the GUI
-  + A CLI tool for training
-  + A CLI tool for inference
 + f0 crepe pitch estimation on training.
-+ Improved GUI (More convenience)
++ Improved GUI (More convenience).
++ Makefile for paperspace users.
++ Google colab notebook for this fork.

 # Installing the Dependencies
 Using pip (python3.9.8 is stable with this fork)